Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: 952.6 MH z prototype cavity

 The cavity was fabricated at Jefferson Lab with conventional cavity fabrication methods, starting from 4~mm thick, high-purity Nb sheets.
 The beamline flanges, with 165~mm outer diameter and 11~mm thickness were made from reactor-grade Nb.
 Indium wire (99.99$\%$ pure) 1.52~mm in diameter was used for the vacuum sealing of the cavity flanges to 316 stainless steel circular plates with rf feedthroughs for the input and transmitted power antennas and with a pump-out port.
 The best cavity performance was achieved after 30~$\mu$m removal from the inner surface by electropolishing (EP), degreasing in ultra-pure water with a detergent and ultrasonic agitation, high-pressure rinse (HPR) with ultra-pure water in an ISO 4 clean room, assembly of the test hardware, evacuation to $\sim10^{-8}$~mbar and baking at 120~\degree C for 12~h.
 The results from the cryogenic rf test in a vertical cryostat filled with superfluid He at 2.0~K are shown in Fig.~\ref{fig:QvsE_Nb}.
 The cavity was limited by quench at $B_p=184$~mT.
 MP was processed at $B_p\sim52$~mT and 96~mT.
 The highest x-ray dose rate, measured at the maximum rf field on the cryostat's top plate was 65~$\mu$Sv/h, which is a relatively low value.

 In order to verify experimentally the conduction-cooling design concept discussed in Sec.~\ref{subsec:thermal}, the cavity will have to be coated with a Nb$_3$Sn film on the inner surface and a thick copper outer layer.
 The Nb$_3$Sn coating process and the results from the cryogenic rf tests following the coating are discussed in Sec.~\ref{subsec:nb3sn}.
 The Cu coating process follows the concepts discussed in Sec.~\ref{subsec:thermal}: deposition of a thin Cu layer by cold-spray, deposition of $\sim2$~mm thick Cu layer by electroplating, assembly of an equator ring and a beam-tube attachment plate, machined from OFHC Cu.
 A second electroplating step, growing a $\sim5$~mm thick Cu layer which bonds the equator ring and attachment plate to the cavity, completes the formation of the Cu outer shell of the cavity.
 The fabrication process of the Cu outer layer is discussed in details in Sec.~\ref{subsec:Cu}.
 Figure~\ref{fig:Cushell} shows a cross-section layout of the cavity.
+The choice of the thickness of the electroplated Cu layer was dictated by the need to deposit sufficient material to bond the attachment ring and plate to the cavity and to have some safety margin, in case the thermal conductivity of the Cu was not as good as that measured on the small sample.
 The Cu is expected to be thinner at the irises because of the reduced current density in those regions, leading to a lower plating rate.
 The purpose of the attachment plate on the beam tube was to mimic the one that would be required on the 915~MHz cavity to intercept the heat from the FPCs, as shown in Fig.~\ref{fig:3Dlayout}.